bdr-code/PortfolioProjects/Customer Cohort Analysis  /README.md

 # The Data
-The dataset is taken from Our UC Irvine Machine Learning Repository site.
+The dataset is taken from  UC Irvine Machine Learning Repository site which can be accessed [here](https://archive.ics.uci.edu/dataset/352/online+retail).
 It has data from January 2010 to December 2012.
 I manipulated the data in SQl to contain the columns I wanted to work with.